humayunsiraj123/RTL-LEARNING/README.md

 # RTL-LEARNING
-The respo is dedicated for my practice and learning related Verilog and System Verilog
+The repo is dedicated for my practice and learning related Verilog and System Verilog